 Our highly trained volunteers are our greatest asset.
 They provide the care and support that our clients need.

-SOS Bus is a non-judgemental space in which everyone is treated equally and our volunteers can provide the right level of support to help each client.
+SOS Bus is a non-judgemental, safe space space in which everyone is treated equally and our volunteers can provide the right level of support to help each client.
 Our volunteers regularly help young people get home to their families, provide refreshments and emotional support to homeless people, and signpost individuals with complex needs to the right organisations.
 All volunteers are fully trained so they can effectively help clients with all variety of issues.